andreasmeid/academic-kickstart/content/project/BEDSIDE/index.md

 slides: ""
 ---

 The above publications address the funded topic.
-Another manuscript with a piloting proof-of-concept is currently under review.
+Another manuscript with a piloting proof-of-concept is currently under review (entitled "Can machine-learning from real-world data support drug treatment decisions?
+A prediction modeling case for direct oral anticoagulants").